SkyOps Registry

 Step 4: Booking and Preparation

-Payment Terms: Most operators require payment in advance, typically 24-48 hours before departure.
-Understand accepted payment methods and any associated fees.
+**Payment Terms:** Most operators require payment 24-48 hours before departure.

-Passenger Information: Provide accurate passenger information including full names matching government IDs, weights for aircraft performance calculations, and any special requirements.
+**Passenger Information:** Provide accurate passenger information including full names matching government IDs.

-Trip Coordination: Confirm departure times, airport locations (FBO vs. main terminal), ground transportation arrangements, and catering preferences.
+**Trip Coordination:** Confirm departure times, airport locations (FBO vs. main terminal), ground transportation, and catering.

 International Charter Considerations